syedshah94/Parking-App/README.md

 *Nov 1st, 2017 (04:34 pm):*
     So the current state of this project is quite a lot to mention, so I'll mention the most important details.
-Currently the app is available on Heroku, however there's still some work to be done.
+The app is available on Heroku, however there's still some work to be done.
     Currently all users would see the same page upon logging in, so in the future, I will need to create user specific pages, which will simply give us security of our input and better track who input what.

 *Nov 1st, 2017 (05:15 pm):*
-    So this app is currently a sort of "Free-For-AllTreasure Chest" in which anyone can take and put in as they please.
+    So this app is a sort of "Free-For-AllTreasure Chest" right now, in which anyone can take and put in as they please.
 Although this problem can be resolved, the purpose of this app was not to create a completely, fully functioning app, it was to learn Express.
 I feel I've satisfied my purpose.